 Programs for infants, toddlers and their parents are proliferating.
-There is a growing demand for professionals knowledgeable in normal developmental issues and able to work with this population in educational and clinical environments.
-Students will have the opportunity to work in both settings in this specialization.
+This is especially true of programs for young children who have been prenatally exposed to drugs or alcohol.
+There is a growing demand for professionals knowledgeable in normal developmental issues who are able to work in both clinical and educational environments.
+Students in the specialization are encouraged to select practicum experiences in both types of settings.